sages-health/openessence/README.md

  * [Elasticsearch](http://elasticsearch.org), which depends on Java
  * [Redis](http://redis.io)

+## Vagrant

+After installing [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org/) (or any other virtualization platform that Vagrant supports), just run

+    vagrant up

+to get started.

+### Windows Users

+Unless you have rsync configured for your environment, you'll want to checkout out and build the code in a new folder inside of the VM instead of using the /vagrant synced folder due to issues npm sometimes has with writing node_modules out to Windows paths.
+If you develop in the VM, make sure to update your git configurations appropriately.

+## Elasticsearch and Redis Setup

+Make sure your Docker service is up and run the following commands to start Elasticsearch where {DIR} is your specified directory on the host

+    sudo docker run -d -p 9200:9200 -p 9300:9300 --restart=always -v {DIR}/data:/usr/share/elasticsearch/data --privileged --name elasticsearch elasticsearch:2.4
+    sudo docker run -d -p 6379:6379 --restart=always  redis:alpine

+## Initializing Elasticsearch with data

+If you are running your own Elasticsearch instance or you launched a Docker instance, use the following command to initialize ES with default data

+    node server/migrations/reseed

 ## Building

 To build OpenESSENCE, you first need to install [`gulp`](http://gulpjs.com) and [`bower`](http://bower.io) globally: